hbarcelos/vim-react-snippets/README.md

 ```

 ## Usage
 In a JavaScript or JSX file, type a trigger name while in Insert mode, then press Ultisnips trigger key.
-In my case I have it mapped to `<C-l>`.
+In my case I have it mapped to `<C-c>`.

 For example, let's say we have `ListItem.js`